-Study the following phrases to learn how we can talk about time in English
+Study the following phrases learn how we can talk about time in

-about time in English •
+English

 On In At

-On Monday, In the At night/
+On Monday, Tuesday In the morning At night/ midnight

-Tuesday morning midnight

 On May Day In the afternoon At 9:00 o'clock

 On Christmas Eve In the evening At Christmas

 On February 12th In June/ July At Easter

 On my birthday In 2008 At the weekend

 On weekdays In summer, winter At noon

-F1 WRITING 🗵
+F1 WRITING Ø

-1. Mark's parents have lost the invitation to the Halloween Party.
-Can you give the answers to the following questions?

-a.
-When is the party?

-b.
-What time does the party start?
+- 1. Mark's parents have lost the invitation to the Halloween Party.
+Can you give the answers to the following questions? - a.
+When is the party?b.
+What time does the party start?c.

-c.
 Where is the party?